dataforgoodfr/d4g-community-manager/README.md

 ### 1. Build the Docker Image

-From the `marty_bot` directory (where the `Dockerfile` is located), run the following command to build the Docker image:
+From the root (where the `Dockerfile` is located), run the following command to build the Docker image:

 ```bash
 docker build -t marty-bot .